My about page | by Simon Edward

 Q: My question isn’t answered on this page!
 What should I do?

-A: If you would like to send me an email, details of how to do this are on my Contact page.
+A: If you would like to send me an email, I will try and answer your question as best I can.
+Details of how to do this are on my Connect page.

 InfinityBass.com | by Simon Edward | October 13th, 2014.